leg2015/Neural-Architecture-Search/README.md

 ## Acknowledgments

+Thanks to @markdtw for providing the base code we used to implement the neural networks found [here](https://github.com/markdtw/awesome-architecture-search).
+Also thanks to @mgorkove for the lovely tutorial on how to write data to a CSV with Python found  [here](http://stanford.edu/~mgorkove/cgi-bin/rpython_tutorials/Writing_Data_to_a_CSV_With_Python.php).
-We would like to thank our professor, [Dr. Schrum](https://people.southwestern.edu/~schrum2/), for teaching AI this semester.
+ We would also like to thank our professor, [Dr. Schrum](https://people.southwestern.edu/~schrum2/), for his assistance on the project details.
+Finally, we'd like to thank [@kwg](https://github.com/kwg) for letting us use (and occasionally break) his linux setup.